 Land Titles Office

-Settlers purchase their homesteads from a land titles office.
+Settlers purchased their homesteads from a land titles office.

 A house was being moved to Marengo, SK to serve as their first municipal office in 1927.